sambacha/hardhat-spark/docs/hardhat-plugin/tasks.md

   --from        Deployment package name (truffle, hardhatDeploy) (default: "truffle") --module-name Module name for which you would like to migrate state file to.

-ignition:migration: Migrate deployment meta data from other deployers to ignition state file.
+ignition:migration: Migrate deployment meta data from other deployers to hardhat-ignition state file.
 ```